Myonmu/ImageProcessingTools/README.md

 # ImageProcessingTools

 A simple image processing library for Unity, does very basic things (convolution/filtering and arithmetic operations).
 Built for Edit-time use but compatible for runtime.
 However, runtime performance is not guaranteed in general.
-The library is used in production.
+The library has been used in production.

 # Installation